3scale-qe/3scale-tests/doc/GATEWAYS.md

      token: "abcdef"                     # Optional: token for that Openshift server
      kind: "OpenShiftClient"
    name: "gateway-test"                  # Name for the APIcast resource
-   randomize: true                       # True, if the name should have random suffix
+   generate_name: true                   # True, if the name should have a random suffix
    kind: "OperatorApicast"
 ```
 ## Template APIcast